ORGANOMETALLIC CHEMISTRY, MOLECULAR SYMMETRY AND INORGANIC ELECTRONICS - 2022/3

 Indicative content includes:

-• relationship between organic and inorganic chemistry throgh the isolobal principle.
-Hapticity.
-18 electron rule and deviation from the rule.
-The MO approach to bonding.
+• basics of organometallic chemistry including hapticity, 18 electron rule and deviation from the rule, nomenclature and an MO approach to bonding.

-• occurrence, reactivity, preparation and structures of transition metal carbonyls.
+• occurrence, reactivity, preparation and structures of transition metal carbonyls and clusters.
 Modes of coordination.
 Phosphine ligands and Tolman plots.
-The effect and evidence for backbonding.
+The effect and evidence for back-bonding in carbonyls, phosphines, alkenes, alkynes and other ligands with CO-like bonding.

 • synthesis and structure of complexes containing alkene and alkyne, allyl and butadiene ligands.
 Carbene complexes.
 Metathesis reactions.